 Chris Williams, VP & General Manager, Big Fish Games

 A seasoned gaming executive, Chris joined Big Fish as Vice President and General Manager; overseeing Big Fish's rapid expansion of free-to-play (F2P) games in both the mobile marketplace and the company's PC and Mac app store.
 Chris was most recently at PlayFirst, Inc., where as Vice President of Products & Strategy he was responsible for growing PlayFirst’s mobile business through new platforms, F2P games, and strategic partnerships.
 Williams was also responsible for starting PlayFirst's efforts on iOS and successfully building mobile into the company's core business.
 Williams started his career at LucasArts Entertainment, where he was the Project Lead for a flagship Indiana Jones game and contributed to numerous acclaimed Star Wars titles.

 Washington Interactive Network

-WIN currently runs the REACTOR Accelerator, Interactive Media Education and Internship Program, Interactive Media Scholarship Program, and the Seattle Independent Game Competition.
+WIN currently runs the REACTOR Initiatives, Diversity in Games Programs, Interactive Media Education Alliance, Power of Play, and the Seattle Independent Game Competition.